 • Submission to the CPPA.
 The business would be required to submit to the CPPA every calendar year a written certification that the business completed the cybersecurity audit.
 The written certification would need to be signed and dated by a member of the business’s board or governing body, or if no such board or equivalent body exists, the business’s highest-ranking executive.

-During the CPPA Board’s discussion of whether to advance the draft regulations to formal rulemaking, CCPA Board Chair Jennifer M. Urban emphasized that engaging in formal rulemaking is the beginning of the regulatory process and would allow the CCPA Board to make substantial changes to the regulations to account for the comments and feedback it receives from the broader community.
+During the CPPA Board’s discussion of whether to advance the draft regulations to formal rulemaking, CPPA Board Chair Jennifer M. Urban emphasized that engaging in formal rulemaking is the beginning of the regulatory process and would allow the CPPA Board to make substantial changes to the regulations to account for the comments and feedback it receives from the broader community.
 She further encouraged all those who have submitted comments into the record to date to resubmit comments into the formal rulemaking record.

 The CPPA’s Executive Director, Ashkan Soltani, announced that he will be stepping down in January 2025.
 Mr. Soltani, who was appointed by the CPPA Board, was the first to hold the position of CPPA Executive Director.